The rank of Mazur's Eisenstein ideal: Cup products and Merel's number

 where $B_2(x)=x^2-x+1/6$ is the second Bernoulli polynomial and where $\lfloor i/N \rfloor \in [0,1) \cap \frac{1}{N}\Z$ is the fractional part of $i/N$.
 We give a direct proof (not using deformation theory or modular forms) that the following four statements are equivalent: \begin{enumerate} \item $a \cup c=0$ in $H^2(\Z/p^s\Z(-1))$ \item $b \cup c= 0$ in $H^2(\Z/p^s\Z)$ \item Merel's number is a $p^{s}$-th power modulo $N$ \item $\zeta \in I_G^2$, i.e.\ $\ord_s \zeta \geq 2$. \end{enumerate}

-Combining this equivalence for $s = 1$ with Theorem \ref{thm:cup products and rank 1}, we have a new proof of Merel's Theorem \ref{thm:merel} without considering the geometry of modular Jacobians.
-For $s=1$, Theorem \ref{thm:cup merel equiv} (without the equivalence (1)) was known to Calegari and Emerton in unpublished work, but they did not know Theorem \ref{thm:cup products and rank 1}.
+Combining this equivalence for $s = 1$ with Theorem \ref{thm:cup products and rank 1}, which we will prove in \S\ref{sec:main result}, we have a new proof of Merel's Theorem \ref{thm:merel} without considering the geometry of modular Jacobians.
+For $s=1$, Theorem \ref{thm:cup merel equiv} (without the equivalent condition (1)) was known to Calegari and Emerton in unpublished work, but they did not know Theorem \ref{thm:cup products and rank 1}.
 We thank them for sharing their unpublished note with us.

 The proof of Theorem \ref{thm:cup merel equiv} is in two steps: first to relate the vanishing of cup products to the non-vanishing of a certain Selmer group, and second to use Stickelberger theory to relate the element $\zeta$ to the Selmer group, as in the proof of Herbrand's theorem.
-The second step has already been carried out beautifully in the paper \cite{lecouturier2016} of Lecouturier, which we use as a reference.
+The second step has already been carried out beautifully in the paper \cite{lecouturier2018} of Lecouturier, which we use as a reference.